 1. Create and maintain a data-only backup

 A data-only backup is a complete backup of all of your data, settings, and applications.
-This backup will be suitable for migrating all of your applications, data, and settings to a fresh installation of Catalina should that ever be required.
+This backup will be suitable for migrating all of your applications, data, and settings to a fresh installation of macOS should that ever be required.
 Creation of the backup alone is sufficient to protect your data, however this will not produce a bootable backup, nor will it address any problems with the source.
 See Creating a data-only backup for details on how to configure a data-only backup.